Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    a destination.

    <dfn dfn>**ingest source**</dfn>: A media source ingesting live media content
    to a receiving entity.
-It is typically a live encoder but not restricted
+It is typically a [=live encoder=] but not restricted
    to this, e.g., it could be a stored media resource.

    <dfn dfn>**ingest stream**</dfn>: The stream of media pushed from the ingest